postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

 Postman Interceptor is a Chrome extension that acts as a browser companion to Postman.
 Interceptor enables you to sync cookies from your browser to Postman and capture network requests directly from Chrome, saving them to your history or a Postman collection.

 Once Interceptor is running in Chrome, you can start a debug session, which is a time-bound session of traffic capture.
 You can start, pause, and stop an interceptor debug session, then later start another one.
-Each debug session is logged in the **History** tab, and displays the total session time, and all traffic captured.
+Each debug session is logged in the **History** tab, and displays the total session time and all traffic captured.
 You can also send requests and responses to a collection, and save cookies to the Postman cookie jar.

 ## Contents